-Until a person has the opportunity to tell his or her story, one can never be completely whole.
+Until a person has the opportunity to tell his or her story, they can never be completely whole.

 ABOUT DR. GITA ARIAN BAACK

-Her current goal is to hold dialogues across cultures, races, ethnicities and religions and continue her explorations of Generational and Inherited Trauma with a research focus on Inherited Memory, which she defines as a felts sense of something known that cannot be known.
+Her current goal is to hold dialogues across cultures, races, and ethnicities and continue her explorations of Generational and Inherited Trauma with a research focus on Inherited Memory, which she defines as a felts sense of something known that cannot be known.

 Gita provides workshops and counselling, always with humour and creativity and most of all, directed by the individual's needs and not a prescriptive 1-2-3 step process.